cbrnr/mnelab/CONTRIBUTING.md

 Open a terminal and change into the folder where you would like your MNELAB fork to live.
 Then, type `git clone <URL>` (replace `<URL>` with the repository URL you copied to the clipboard earlier).
 Your fork of MNELAB is now available in the `mnelab` folder.

-### Installing required Python packages
+### Installing the project

 In a terminal, change to the `mnelab` folder containing your MNELAB fork.
-We recommend [`uv`](https://docs.astral.sh/uv/) as a package and project manager, but you can use any standard-compliant tool of your choice.
-With `uv`, you can install MNELAB and all development dependencies with the following command in the project root:
+We recommend [uv](https://docs.astral.sh/uv/) as a package and project manager, but you can use any standard-compliant tool of your choice.
+With uv, you can install MNELAB and all development dependencies with the following command in the project root:

 ```
 uv sync --python=3.9 --all-extras